beasoaressz/beasoaressz/README.md

 <h2 align="center">My name is Beatriz!</h2>

-- 👩‍💻 Full-Stack Developer passionate about building real-world solutions.
+- 👩‍💻 I'm a Full-Stack Developer.
 - 🚀 Working with Python, JavaScript, Django, React, and MySQL.
 - 🧠 Currently diving into Artificial Intelligence and Machine Learning.
-- 🛠️ Familiar with Agile practices (Scrum) and automated testing.

 ### Experiences